Query Instructions

 Architecture Example

-For example, if your application uses a password-based login, you might use a schema named “Account”, which contains a field of type Token called “Password”, which holds a hashed version of the Account's password.
+For example, if your application uses a password-based login, you might use a schema named “Account”, which contains a field of type String (with "Display As" set to "Secret") called “Password”, which holds a hashed version of the Account's password.

 This field should never be exposed to your application (neither client- nor server-side) — only when logging in and the hash has to be compared.